-Provide a copy of the existing or any proposed user charge ordinance or resolution currently governing the utility department.
+Provide a copy of the existing or any rate schedules, proposed user charge ordinance or resolution currently governing the utility department.

-Provide a copy of the resolution of authorized signatory for the person or persons signing the loan agreement and payment requests.
+Provide a copy of the resolution of authorized signatory for the person or persons signing the application and payment requests.
 The resolution must also include the maximum loan amount requested and description of proposed project.